Moonstroke/propergol/README.md

 adheres to the principle of separation of concerns, which facilitates design and maintenance.

+## Module interface

+The module defines a single structure, named `Properties`.
+Individual properties are accessed using the method `Get(string) (string, bool)` and defined using `Set(string, string)`.
+The methods `Load(io.Reader) error` and `Store(io.Writer) error` allow to interact with I/O objects (wrapping files, most of the time) to read (respectively write) property definitions.

+More technical details are available in the documentation embedded in [the source](properties.go).

 ## Reading properties files

-Properties are stored in text files.
-The name of such a file usually ends with the `.properties` extension.
-They are defined on dinsticnt lines, in the form:
+Properties are stored in text files, encoded in UTF-8.
+The name of such a file usually ends with the `.properties` extension, although this is not required.
+They are defined on distinct lines, in the form:

     key=value

 The equals sign separates the key from the value, while conveying the idea of an assignment (as is its purpose in many programming languages).
+This is the only separator that this module recognizes (namely, the colon has no special meaning).

 The key cannot be empty--functionally, this would rarely make sense; in the rare cases where it does, some other non-empty key would be at least as sensible, if not more.
 On the other hand, the value is allowed to be empty.
 In this case, the separator must still be present.
-Thus, this is how empty-valued properties are defined:
+Thus, this is how empty-valued properties are
+defined:

     key=